tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 ~~~~

 This is equivalent to a placing a literal "signature_algorithms" extension
-consisting solely of `CTLSSignatureAlgorithm.signature_scheme` in every extensions field where it is
+consisting solely of `CTLSSignatureAlgorithm.signature_scheme` in every extensions field where the "signature_algorithms" extension is
-permitted to appear.
+permitted to appear (i.e. ClientHello and CertificateRequest, in TLS 1.3).
 When this element is included,
 `CertificateVerify.algorithm` is omitted.

 Static vectors (see {{static-vectors}}):